Fill out CDSS forms

 How to Choose the Right Form

-- Document child health and safety: It includes the *Immunization Record (CDPH 286)* and the *Individual Infant Sleeping Plan (LIC 9227)*.
+- Health and Immunization Records: Contains the California Immunization Record (CDPH 286) and the Individual Infant Sleeping Plan (LIC 9227) for infants.

-- Ensure legal disclosures: It contains required parent notices, such as the *Parents' Rights (LIC 995A)* and affidavits regarding liability insurance.
+- Regulatory Disclosures: Includes required parent notices such as the Notice to Parents (LIC 995A) and liability insurance affidavits.

-- Regulatory Compliance: You need to verify who is legally responsible for the facility’s operation as required by California Code of Regulations, Title 22.
+- Ensuring Accountability: To update the Licensing Agency on who is legally responsible for the facility’s operation as required by California Code of Regulations, Title 22.

 Form Comparison